numfocus/gsoc/2016/proposals/rai-vivek.md

   > choice that is easy to develop and maintain.
 Scalability is not an issue for
   > our use case.

-* Server verifies the data, open database connection, updates the record.
+* Server verifies the data, opens database connection, updates the record.
   > As suggested in the ideas sections, SQLite will be a low-barrier, easier to
   > maintain database, appropriate for our needs.

-* Send a status response back to the client.
-The response can contain feedback, suggestions or perhaps link to some survey.
+* Server responds with an OK status.

 * Ability to export diagnostic data into JSON or CSV format.
   > It’ll allow us to separate the user interface from backend creating a modular